How To Visit The Hospital De La Santa Creu I Sant Pau This Year

 How to Get to the Hospital de la Santa Creu i Sant Pau

-The Hospital de la Santa Creu i Sant Pau is located in such a privileged area of Barcelona that it couldn’t be easier to get there.
-Even so, you have two options: travel on foot or by public transportation.
-Personally, I prefer the first one, as you have the opportunity to walk along Avinguda de Gaudí, one of the most iconic in the city!
+The Hospital de la Santa Creu i Sant Pau is in a prime area of Barcelona, making it easy to reach.
+Even so, you have two options: travel on foot or by public transport.
+Personally, I prefer the first one, as you have the opportunity to walk along Avinguda de Gaudí, one of the most iconic streets in the city!

 Opening Hours & Ticket Prices

-The Hospital de la Santa Creu i Sant Pau is open every day of the year (except on December 25th), from 10 am to 6:30 pm, with the last entry taking place 30 minutes before closing time.
-On the other hand, guided tours take place on weekends and holidays, at 11 am (in Spanish) and 12:30 pm (in Catalan).
+The Hospital de la Santa Creu i Sant Pau is open every day of the year (except on December 25th), from 10 am to 6:30 pm, with the last entry being 30 minutes before closing time.
+Guided tours take place on weekends and holidays, at 11 am (in Spanish) and 12:30 pm (in Catalan).

 What to See at the Hospital de la Santa Creu i Sant Pau